PrantaDas/PrantaDas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Mern Stack Development
+- 🔭 I’m currently working on ...MERN Stack Development
 - 🌱 I’m currently learning ...TypeScript
 - 👯 I’m looking to collaborate on ...Next Js
 - 🤔 I’m looking for help with ...AWS